rickstaa/panda-autograsp/README.md

 ## Installation and Usage

-Please see the [docs](https://rickstaa.github.io/panda-autograsp/) for the overal installation and usage instructions.
-This documentation is however writer for [the default (Kinect2) branch](https://github.com/rickstaa/panda-autograsp).
-As a result you can skip [the libfreenect installation](https://github.com/OpenKinect/libfreenect) step.
+Please see the [docs](https://rickstaa.github.io/panda-autograsp/) for the overall installation and usage instructions.
+This documentation is however, writer for [the default (Kinect2) branch](https://github.com/rickstaa/panda-autograsp).
+As a result, you can skip [the libfreenect installation](https://github.com/OpenKinect/libfreenect) step.

 ## Known limitations

 -   The simulated camera is not implemented for the RealSense Camera.

--   Since the package is written in python2.7 and this version already reached EOL the dependencies are quite fragile.
-The `setup.py` install method might therefore fail. if this is the case please install the pendencies using the `./requirements/requirements.txt` file.
+-   Since the package is written in python2.7 and this version already reached EOL, the dependencies are quite fragile.
+The `setup.py` install method might, therefore fail.
+If this is the case, please install the dependencies using the `./requirements/requirements.txt` file.
 This can be solved by porting the package to ROS Noetic (see \[#163(<https://github.com/rickstaa/panda-autograsp/issues/163>)).

 ## LICENSE

-The main code if this repository is licensed under a **MIT lisense**.
+The main code if this repository is licensed under an **MIT license**.
 If a LICENCE file is present in a submodule this licence has to be respected but ONLY for the files contained in this submodule.

 ## References